-We heard a great deal from the participants in the focus groups about a system of community care that is perceived as defensive, excluding and imbued with 'can't do' attitudes.
-No doubt this owes much to resource constraints mentioned earlier, where eligibility criteria have been used to screen people out of the system and where managers and front-line staff have had insufficient resources to cope with increasing demands.
-In these circumstances, it should not be surprising that staff - by their own admission - have often acted defensively, only providing information when asked, and failing to advise potential users about places they could go for help.
+Users, carers and staff often commented about a system of community care which they perceive to be defensive, excluding and imbued with 'can't do' attitudes.
+No doubt this owes much to the resource constraints mentioned earlier, where eligibility criteria have been used to screen people out of the system and where managers and front-line staff have had insufficient resources to cope with increasing demands.
+In these circumstances, it is not surprising that staff - by their own admission - have often acted defensively, only providing information when asked, and failing to advise potential users about other sources of help.

-However, as we have shown, users and carers want services to be presented in an honest and transparent way and for staff to adopt a 'can do' approach (which may sometimes mean "I can't help you but I know someone who can").
+Our work showed that users and carers want services to be presented in an honest and transparent way and for staff to adopt a 'can do' approach (which may sometimes mean "I can't help you but I know someone who can").
 While they do not expect a brave new world in community care, they would like, at the very least, to know what their rights are, to have as much information as possible about services and sources of financial help across health, housing and social care sectors.
-They also want access to brokerage and independent advocacy to help them find their way into and through the maze of community care services.
+They also want access to brokerage and independent advocacy to help them find their way into and through the maze of services.
 Such an approach allows for service users and providers to exercise their mutual rights and responsibilities.
-It also offers users and carers opportunities to participate in decisions and to make choices - a situation that would be preferable to feeling like players in a lottery where only the lucky few get through.
+It also offers users and carers opportunities to participate in decisions and to make choices - a situation they would prefer.

-Considerable shifts in service culture will be required at both central and local levels, reflecting notions of active citizenship and social inclusion.
+Considerable shifts in service culture will be required at both central and local levels, to reflect notions of active citizenship and social inclusion.
 From the evidence gathered here, it would seem that greater openness is unlikely to lead to unprecedented demands on resources.
-On the contrary, it could lead to greater understanding of resource constraints and open the way for users, carers and staff to make shared decisions about resource allocations and service use in an atmosphere of 'best can do in the circumstances'.
+On the contrary, it could lead to greater understanding of resource constraints and open the way for users, carers and staff to make shared decisions about resource allocations and service use in an atmosphere of 'the best can do in the circumstances'.

-The new Charter is much more likely to be acceptable to a sceptical audience if it can be framed in a way that demonstrates the government's determination to bring about that cultural change.
-This would entail creating a charter that points the way to better public services and avoids defending the status quo.
-It would mean translating values into action, and creating incentives for staff to work in a way that is genuinely helpful and facilitative.
+The Government needs to demonstrate its determination to bring about cultural change and influence local service provision to do the same.
+This will entail creating a system which points the way to better public services and avoids defending the status quo.
+It will mean translating values into action, and creating incentives for staff to work in a way that is genuinely helpful and facilitative.
+A new charter can help to promote this approach.